Attachment Styles

 Love Patterns Lab

-Users describe the real situation: the text thread, the silence, the repeated fight, the almost relationship, the ex they cannot stop missing.
+Bring the text thread, the silence, the repeated fight, the almost relationship, or the ex you still miss.
+The details matter.

 Attachment Styles